ChenguangTelecom/GRHED/README.md

 You can continue to train HED from a pretrained models with the following command python run-hed-restore.py --train --config-file hed/configs/hed-restore.yaml

-## 4. Testing
+## 4. Testing with pretrained models (it also works without GPU)
-You can contact me to ask for the pretrained models.
+You can download the pretrained models from https://drive.google.com/file/d/1Gt_o6vXNAd3UIq5rvCcJwnlf4W7XKN4D/view?usp=sharing .
+If you can't download it, please contact me by email.

+The path of the pretrained models should be like 'source_code_GRHED/GRHED-models/models/hed-model-10000*', where '10000' is the number of training iterations.

 Choose a models trained with a certain number of iterations by setting